openshift/enhancements/enhancements/network/bgp-overview.md

 to the Nodes themselves so they are aware of the multiple routing options and potentially use ECMP (Equal Cost Multi Path) to distribute traffic across each of the routers.

+Another motivator for this configuration is to provide L3 redundancy instead of using bonding to provide L2 redundancy.
+A node would publish a route to its IP to two different routers accessible by two different network interfaces.
+In this way

 This capability is not provided by OpenShift today.
 It may be possible as a custom configuration, but not with all network providers.
 With OpenShift-SDN,